adrienbrunet/adrienbrunet.github.io/_posts/2019-01-07-Giving-back.md

 During the first days, work concerns kept popping in my head, "Did our team deliver that product on time ?", "How is that part going ?" etc...

-After a while, daily concerns went away and I cared less and less about most projects I was previously working in.
+After a while, daily concerns went away and I cared less and less about most projects I was previously working on.
 It really helped me see the bigger picture.
 What I like in my work and what I'd like to change.

 I realised that I was driving away from communities like Django and Python and it felt wrong.
 It gave me so much I'd like to give back now.